You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Best for enterprises: Pluralsight Flow

-Pluralsight Flow walks the walk when it comes to prioritizing developer experience by giving managers robust Team Health metrics, 1:1 coaching support, and visibility into team success.
+Pluralsight Flow was acquired by Appfire in early 2025.
+The ‘engineering intelligence’ platform walks the walk when it comes to prioritizing developer experience by giving managers robust Team Health metrics, 1:1 coaching support, and visibility into team success.
 Developers like that they can quantify work that is creating toil, and advocate for improvements within the platform, features that are especially important within an enterprise environment.

 While the platform focuses on measuring developer performance, the extensive customization capabilities give teams the detailed insights they’re searching for.
-However, teams will want to combine this tool with other solutions to get features like error detection.
+While Appfire’s plans for the app aren’t clear yet, for now, teams will want to combine this tool with other solutions to get features like error detection or robust reporting.

 Pros: